DiamondCoder02/nsfw-game-manager/Notes_db.md

 1   Int   SiteNum
       Just use numbers and assign each to a string, less data to store Possible values:
-      1 - Manual ( Not on any supported site)
+      0 - Manual ( Not on any supported site)
+      1 - F95
-      2 - F95
+      2 - Steam
-      4 - Steam
+      4 - Dlsite
-      8 - Dlsite
+      8 -
-2   Int   SiteID
+2   Str   SiteID
       Simply the ID on the site so easier to ask info from site Set it to either 0 or -1 if unknown
         If manual game and user wants to give ID 0 or negative, just no.
 3   Str   Online_Name
-      Largest problem is the coding, so make sure to support at least UTF-8 Probably test with UTF-16 or more
+      Largest problem is the coding, so make sure to support at least UTF-8 Probably test with UTF-16
 4   Str   Online_Developer
 5   Str   Online_Publisher
       Meh, seperate them so at least you can search for it.